Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 It's as simple as that, we just mark any endpoint that we want authentication for.

->Copy this security specification to the 'components' part of the openAPi specification.
+>Copy this security specification to the `components` part of the openAPi specification.

 </details>